ibm-cloud-docs/vpc/nlb-update.md

 ## Using the API
 {: #nlb-updating-frontend-listener-port-api}

-The following example illustrates using the API to update the front-end listener port of a network load balancer.
+The following example illustrates using the API to update the front-end listener port of a {{site.data.keyword.nlb_full}} (NLB).
 For example, if the front-end listener port was set to 80 and you want to update the port value to 90.

-To update a network load balancer by using the API, perform the following procedure:
+To update an NLB by using the API, perform the following procedure:

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup) with the right variables.
 2. Get the listener id that you will need for the update by doing the following: